 In this article we will be discussing the key drivers and potential issues with M&As.
 We will then follow up with some recommendations and counter-measures to address those issues.

 It is said that in most M&As, synergies are not only the key drivers but also the core objective.
 Synergies have always been a predominant motive in the acquirers’ public documents to convince their existing and potential investors.
 Achieving synergies is not only the reason for an M&A, however, it is the ultimate benefit of the investment activity.

 Synergies mean that the overall benefits of the new combined company are more than the simple sum of both parties, which operate separately.
 This is because synergies increase efficiency and effectiveness through the sharing of resources, which both the acquirer and acquiree did not have before the M&A. In other words, the purpose is to achieve economies of scale and economies of scope by sharing their various resources after the M&A.

 Economies of scope arise from the business scope of the company instead of the business scale of the company.
 This happens when the total cost of making two kinds of products is lowered simultaneously when compared to the sum of the costs of making each kind of product separately.

 There are four different types of synergies: operation synergies, management synergies, financial synergies and intangible asset synergies.

 Strategic tools to achieve company’s fast growth

-Newly rising enterprises in developing countries take M&A’s as a tool to achieve their fast growing strategy of conglomeration, diversification and economies of scale.
-Enterprises can develop naturally through organic growth, but M&A as a strategic tool of achieving fast growth has its own features and advantages.
-These advantages include:
+Newly rising enterprises in developing countries take M&As as a tool to achieve their fast-growing strategy of conglomeration, diversification and economies of scale.
+Enterprises can develop naturally through organic growth, but M&A as a strategic tool for achieving fast growth has its own features and advantages.
+These advantages include the following: